 Strengths:

-- Easier Transition for Zendesk Users: Zendesk users might find it attractive due to both apps’ similar look and feel.
-And the ability to create integration workflows between them.
+2. Easier Transition for Zendesk Users.
+Users of Zendesk will find it attractive due to the similar interface and the ability to create integration workflows between the two apps.

-- Easier Calling and Emailing Natively within the App: Finally, Zendesk design is friendly for sales development reps interested in multi-touch campaign execution.
-As well as, tracking right from the app.
+3. Easier Calling and Emailing Natively within the App.
+Zendesk’s design is user-friendly for sales development reps involved in multi-touch campaign execution and tracking directly within the app.

 Weaknesses:

-- Advanced CRM Capabilities: Finally, Zendesk CRM has limited advanced capabilities such as reporting, CSV import/export, and revenue operations planning.
+3. Advanced CRM Capabilities.
+Zendesk CRM offers limited advanced features such as reporting, CSV import/export, and revenue operations planning.

 Strengths: